thekevinscott/UpscalerJS/docs/docs/documentation/getting-started.md

 })
 ```

 Without padding, images will usually end up with unsightly artifacting at the seams between patches.
-You should use as small a padding value as you can get away with (usually anything above 3 will avoid artifacting).
+We should use as small a padding value as we can get away with (usually anything above 3 will avoid artifacting).

 Smaller patch sizes will block the UI less, but also increase overall inference time for a given image.